Rhetorical Tools List

 Figure of omission in which normally occurring conjunctions (and, or, but, for, nor, so, yet) are intentionally omitted in successive phrases, or clauses; a string of words not separated by normally occurring conjunctions.

-“The struggle against violent extremism will not be finished quickly.
+- “The struggle against violent extremism will not be finished quickly.
 And it extends well beyond Afghanistan and Pakistan.
-And unlike the great power conflicts and clear lines of division that defined the 20th century, our effort will involve disorderly regions, failed stats, diffuse enemies.”
-Barack Obama, West Point Speech.
+And unlike the great power conflicts and clear lines of division that defined the 20th century, our effort will involve disorderly regions, failed stats, diffuse” Barack Obama, West Point Speech.

 Figure of association in which a highly unusual or outlandish comparison is made between two things.
 This figure moves beyond a metaphor by degrees; the language used for comparative purposes is strikingly at odds with conventional usage.

-A verbal pattern in which the second half of an expression is balanced against the first but with the parts reversed (much the same as antimetabole).
+A verbal pattern in which the second half of an expression is balanced against the first but with the parts reversed (much the same as an Antimetabole).

 “Your manuscript is both good and original; but the part that is good is not original, and the part that is original is not good.”